Last Updated on 2020/10/31

 The apartment gallery presents the show in a renewed and colorful environment that frames and offers a path with a fresh tone: a red thread that highlights the works of “Past is Present is Future”.
-This is Eade’s second solo exhibition with the gallery, for the occasion will be on display collection of 19 egg tempera paintings and 12 porcelain sculptures.
+This is Eade’s second solo exhibition with the gallery, for the occasion will be on display a collection of 19 egg tempera paintings and 12 porcelain sculptures.

 Info about the event

 When: September 21 – October 11, 2019